mrDoctorWho/xmpppy/README.md

 xmpppy
 ======

 Just another fork of xmpppy library.
+Provides full compability with standart xmpppy but also have a lot of security fixes.